Frequently Asked Questions

 I am not aware of the reason why YL discontinued offering the Therapro for sale.
 It is possible that Young Living may prefer to sell diffuser models exclusively since other products are sold exclusively through YL.
-Since the Therapro was being manufactured and sold thorough other outlets under other names, perhaps the exclusiveness of the product was not in keeping with their business goals.
-There are many possible business reasons, including wholesale cost that affects any company's choices.
+Since the Therapro was being manufactured and sold through other outlets under other names, perhaps the exclusiveness of the product was not in keeping with their business goals.
+There are many possible business reasons, including the wholesale cost that affects any company's choices.
 I am not aware of any safety concerns but always recommend purchasers do their own research regarding any product purchases.

 11 Should I use bleach for cleaning mold?

 For minor visible surface mold, consider using baking soda (sodium bicarbonate) and vinegar.
 A possible recipe is: 2 tablespoons of baking soda to a quart of water.
 Wipe with vinegar first (straight from the bottle), then follow with the baking soda mixture.
 I also like to use essential oil cleaners, which while a bit more expensive, seem effective over time as well.

 Note: You cannot 'clean' deep-rooted mold; it must be removed.
 Always use proper protocols and take precautions around any suspected mold or bacteria sources.